renacto/zx-code-challenge/README.md

 ## Testing

-While the app is running, run in the root project directory `npm test` to execute a test suite on the provided service.
+While the app is running, browse to the root project directory and run `npm test` to execute a test suite on the provided service.